RichardChambers/writereadport/ReadMe.txt

 IS ASSUMED BY THE USER.
 IN NO EVENT SHALL ANY OF THE CONTRIBUTORS TO THIS WEB SITE BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY ARISING FROM THE USE OF THIS SOURCE CODE.

+Build          Date          Description of Changes 01.00.00.01    05/22/2017    Initial build for general use.

+Description of Utility

 This console application is a command line utility for accessing and using a Serial Communication Port.
 The application has three different working modes: